Board of Broadcast Governors

-The Board of Broadcast Governors (BBG) was an arms-length Government of Canada agency.
+The Board of Broadcast Governors (BBG) was an arm's-length Government of Canada agency.
 It was created in 1958 by amending the Broadcast Act to regulate television and radio broadcasting, originally taking over that function from the CBC.

 The BBG was replaced by the Canadian Radio-television and Telecommunications Commission in the 1968 amendments to the 1958 Act.

 Board

 The board consisted of 12 members appointed by the federal government: